garciadelcastillo/ontology.js/README.md

 have([{foo: 1}, {bar: 2}]).property('foo');		// false
 ```

 And this is pretty much it.
-The rest you can figure out from the following examples:
+The rest you can figure out from the following examples.
+The [tests.js file](https://github.com/garciadelcastillo/ontology.js/blob/master/test/tests.js) is also a very good resource to view detailed implementation examples.

 ```javascript
 // Generic type check, passing data type as string representation